JCRobertson/JenkinsTest-Ant/README.md

 JenkinsTest
 ===========

-A test project to get accustomed to jenkins
+A test project to get accustomed to jenkins for SWE437 class
-Jenkins push tests:
-1
-2
-3